stephanenicolas/boundbox/README.md

 Sample
 ------

-Let's say we have a class A like :
+Let's say we have a class A with private fields, constructors and methods like :

 ```java
 public class A {